PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs NeedUML`_.

-.. example:: How-to use a NeedUML.
+.. example : : How-to use a NeedUML.

    .. needuml:: Architecture of Module Merge_Dicts